 All Belgian registered businesses (both companies and self-employed individuals) are entitled to these measures if it can be shown that they have incurred nuisance from the spreading of the Coronavirus and the correlating measures, which can be either direct (e.g. significant decrease in turnover) or indirect (as a consequence of a chain-reaction, e.g. partner companies suspending business).
 Companies which are in structural financial distress (i.e. companies already facing financial difficulties prior to the Corona outbreak in Belgium) can in principle not benefit from these measures.

 The support measures consist of (i) a further deferral of payment, (ii) a waiver of late payment interest and (iii) a waiver of late payment fines.
 These measures can be requested for VAT, wage withholding tax, corporate income tax, personal income tax, and legal entities tax.
 A company can request to apply (one or more of) these measures using a form specifically issued for this purpose and should submit a separate request for each individual debt.
 The form can be found on the website of the Federal Tax Authorities here.
 In principle, a request can only be lodged after the receipt of an assessment notice or a request for payment.
-Application of these measures should, in any case, be requested on 30 June 2020 at the latest.
+Application of these measures has been extended to 31 December 2020.

 It should be noted that these supportive measures are conditional upon the timely, correct and complete filling of the relevant tax return.
 Hence, it is of utmost importance that the relevant tax formalities (e.g. VAT return, income tax return) are duly and timely complied with.
 In this respect, the Tax Authorities have announced a general extension of the filing deadline.
 Reference is made to question 3 below.

 Deferred prepayment of taxes